Jemimahosei/CornellSOUP/design-plan/design-journey.md

 - Meet after Spring Break (between April 8/9) to create user interview questions and identify one audience member interview each
 - Each group member should conduct their interview and add notes to the design journey by April 12
-- Meet on April 13/14 to complete "Goals" and "Audience" section of design journey; split up Website Design explorations to do individually before next meeting
+- Meet on April 12 (during lab time) to complete "Goals" and "Audience" section of design journey
 - Meet on April 15/16 to plan and organize content together and plan a visual theme (fill out "Content Planning", "Content Architecture", "Visual Theme", and "Interactivity Brainstorm" in design-journey)
 - On our own, each contribute to "Interactivity Brainstorm" and "Layout Exploration" in design-journey before next meeting
 - Meet April 18/19 to complete "Final Design"; split up "Design Rationale", "Interactivity Rationale" and "Interactivity Plan" sections amongst members to complete during/after the meeting; SEND DESIGN TO CLIENT ONCE FINISHED